2013 Aircel Chennai Open

-The 2013 Aircel Chennai Open was a 2013 ATP World Tour tennis tournament, played on outdoor hard courts.
-It was the 18th edition of the only ATP tournament taking place in India and took place at the SDAT Tennis Stadium in Chennai, India.
-It was held from 31 December to 6 January.
+The 2013 Aircel Chennai Open was a men's tennis tournament, played on outdoor hard courts that was part of the ATP World Tour 250 series of the 2013 ATP World Tour.
+It was the 18th edition of the only ATP tournament taking place in India and was played at the SDAT Tennis Stadium in Chennai.
+It was held from 31 December 2012 until 6 January 2013.
+Second-seeded Janko Tipsarević won the singles title.